gdsbook/book/notebooks/09_spatial_inequality.md

 <!-- #region {"ein.tags": "worksheet-0", "slideshow": {"slide_type": "-"}} -->
 ## Spatial Inequality
 <!-- #endregion -->
-The analysis of regional income inequality is distinguished from the analysis of national interpersonal income inequality in its focus on spatial units.
-As regional incomes are embedded in geographical space, it is important to consider the special nature of spatial data.
-In the regional inequality literature this has been approaches in a number of ways.
+The analysis of regional income inequality differs from the analysis of national interpersonal income inequality in its focus on spatial units.
+Since regional incomes are explicitly embedded in geographical space, we can take advantage of their spatial configuration to learn more about the nature of the inequality.
+In the regional inequality literature this has been approached in a number of ways.
+Three are considered in this chapter: one that links the discussion to that of spatial autocorrelation in chapters [6](06_spatial_autocorrelation) and [7](07_local_autocorrelation);
+a second one based on decomposing global indices regionally; and a third one that embeds space in traditional global measures.

 <!-- #region {"ein.tags": "worksheet-0", "slideshow": {"slide_type": "-"}} -->
 ### Spatial Autocorrelation
-To get some insights on the spatial properties of regional income data, we can turn to global measures of spatial autocorrelation that we encountered earlier in the book.
-We use a queen spatial weights matrix to calculate Moran's I for each year in the sample.

 <!-- #endregion -->

 ```python